perlwasm/talk-perlcic-2020/index.md

 1. XS is native to Perl, which means that it is available everywhere that Perl is
 2. It is great for extending Perl itself
-3. It is a bit esoteric though and quite different from the way most programming languages are extended, so it isn't applicable to most other languages or technologies
+3. It is a bit esoteric though and quite different from the way most programming languages are extended, so it isn't applicable to most other languages or technologies.
 4. It can be very tedius to write Perl bindings for APIs with lots of functions.
-5. The full XS API... if you could call it that... is quite complicated and has a very steep learning curve...
+5. The full XS API... if you could call it an API... is quite complicated and has a very steep learning curve...
 6. and even for experienced XS programmers there are lots of sharp edges and gotchas.

 ---